In 2025, Boris Nectoux and me are offering a PhD fellowship on the reflected McKean-Vlasov diffusions. Feel free to contact us if you are interested.

 \]

-where \(\sigma>0\) is a constant and \(V\) is a potential on \(\mathbb{R}^d\).
-There exists a natural link between this diffusion \((X_t)_t\) and a partial differential equation.
-Indeed, a classical result is that the law of \(X_t\) is absolutely continuous with respect to the Lebesgue measure, for any \(t>0\).
-Moreover, its density, that we denote as \(u\), is a solution to the following partial differential equation:
+where \(\sigma\) is a positive real and \(V\) is a potential on \(\mathbb{R}^d\).
+There is a natural link between this diffusion \((X_t)_t\) and a partial differential equation.
+Indeed, a classical result is as follows: the law of \(X_t\) is absolutely continuous with respect to the Lebesgue measure, for any \(t>0\).
+Moreover, its density, that we denote as \(u\), that is to say defined as \(u(t,x){\rm d}x:=\mathbb{P}\left(X_t\in\left[x;x+{\rm d}x\right]\right)\), is a solution to the following partial differential equation:

 \[